ordina-jworks/ordina-jworks.github.io/_posts/2018-08-23-make-your-own-cli-with-golang-and-cobra.md

 ```bash
 go get github.com/spf13/cobra/cobra
 ```
-This creates an executable which you can run from anywhere, because it is located in the $GOPATH/bin directory, which is in turn added to your PATH variable if you installed go correctly.
+This creates an executable which you can run from anywhere, because it is located in the `$GOPATH/bin` directory, which is in turn added to your `PATH` variable if you installed Go correctly.

 You can go ahead and create a new folder for your Go code.
 The name of the folder will be used as the name of your CLI.